Residence permit for foreign nationals

 Working without a residence permit

-Short-term employment in Estonia is allowed for up to 6 months in a year.
+Short-term employment in Estonia is allowed for up to 270 days during a year.
 A foreign national can work short-term in Estonia if he arrives to or stays in Estonian under a visa or a visa waiver program and:

 - the employment is registered with a prefecture of the Police and Border Guard Board.
 Registration of short-term employment in Estonia can be applied for by the employer or;